 The Neighbors: Income

-The neighbors in the Hunley Park neighborhood in North Charleston are middle-income, making it a moderate income neighborhood.
+The neighbors in the Hunley Park neighborhood in North Charleston are lower-middle income, making it a below average income neighborhood.

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 50.6%

 of America's neighborhoods.